 Each treatment of radiation therapy for prostate cancer only takes a few minutes, but it seemed to go even quicker for Ricky and Frank Perez.

-Not only were the brothers diagnosed with the disease just a few weeks apart by the same Cleveland Clinic urologist, Mark Stovsky, MD, MBA, a member of the Glickman Urological & Kidney Institute.
-They also received personalized forms of treatment under the direction of the same radiation oncologist, Rahul Tendulkar, MD, often, from adjacent linear accelerator machines, located minutes apart.
+Not only were the brothers diagnosed with the disease just a few weeks apart by the same Cleveland Clinic urologist, but they also received personalized forms of treatment under the direction of the same radiation oncologist, Rahul Tendulkar, MD, often, from adjacent linear accelerator machines, located minutes apart.

 “It was helpful for both of us to have somebody to talk to who was going through the same process,” recalled Frank, 77, a retired teacher and school administrator.
 “And it worked out well for us, too.”